-On September 1, 2019, Citi is going to change the fourth-night free benefit on the Citi Prestige to make reservations only bookable through the ThankYou portal or by calling a Thank You representative.
-Then on September 22, 2019, Citi will remove most of their travel insurance and shopping protections from almost all of their card portfolio.
+On September 1, 2019, Citi changed the fourth-night free benefit on the Citi Prestige, where reservations need to be booked through the ThankYou portal or by calling a Thank You representative.
+On September 22, 2019, Citi removed most of their travel insurance and shopping protections from almost all of their cards.

-These changes made me rethink our Citi card portfolio and one of the possibilities was canceling our Citi Prestige card.
-With Citi’s rules, if I cancel a card the points associated with that card expire in 60 days, even if you’ve transferred those points to another Citi ThankYou card which you are keeping open.
+These changes made me rethink our Citi card portfolio, and one of the possibilities was canceling our Citi Prestige card.
+With Citi, points associated with a card expire in 60 days after you cancel it, even if you’ve transferred those points to another Citi ThankYou card.

 When logging in, one of the first options offered to me was to use my points to pay for recent purchases.